London Knife Crime Statistics: What Are Your Chances of Getting Stabbed in London?

 Key takeaways

-• Women were often attacked by partners, ex-partners, or family members.
-Almost half of the female victims were mothers or pregnant at the time of the attack
+- Partners, ex-partners, or family members often attacked women.
+Almost half of the female victims were mothers or pregnant at the time of the attack.

 Is London UK’s Murder Capital?

-Taken alone, Greater London had twice the number of killings per capita as the rest of the UK.
-We will also consider historical trends and whether the record-breaking teen homicide rates of last year do, in fact, indicate a more general situation regarding London knife crime rates.
+The recent stabbing incidents in London highlight the prevalence of violent knife crime in the UK’s capital.
+It’s important to compare its crime rates with those in other regions.
+Greater London had twice the number of killings per capita compared to the rest of the UK.
+Additionally, we need to consider historical trends and determine if the record-breaking teen homicide rates from last year indicate a more widespread issue regarding knife crime rates in London.

 Knife Crime Statistics Across Time